geoff-project/coi/docs/tutorials/packaging.rst

 that line.

-You can prevent bugs from silently sneaking into your code by running Pylint in your :ref:`CI/CD pipeline <tutorial-ci>` every time you push code to Gitlab:
+You can prevent bugs from silently sneaking into your code by running Pylint in your :ref:`CI/CD pipeline <continuous integration>` every time you push code to
+Gitlab:

 .. code-block:: yaml